How to use Cymo Note to assist interpretation

 5. Click "Start" to send audio into the vitrual cable.

 6. In Cymo Note, select Cable Output (VB-Audio Virtual Cable) in the audio source dropdown menu.
-You should be able to recognize computer audio now!
+You should be able to recognize system audio now!

 7. The microphone setup is unaffected using this method.